 - [IP] – IP address of the visitor (used for XML feeds).

 For example, if you buy traffic from a lead source or an advertising network and drive that traffic to http://www.yourlandingpage.com/track.php?countryid=[COUNTRYID] these platforms will normally change the token into actual value.
-Here’s a populated link just as an example: http://www.yourlandingpage.com/track.php?targeting industry ID=Finance and Insurance .
+Here’s a populated link just as an example: http://www.yourlandingpage.com/track.php?targeting industry ID=Home and Garden .

 Later you can use Website targeting option to block and blacklist under-performing websites and/or you can create campaigns targeted towards the best performing whitelisted ones.

 You may also arrange rules using these tokens in your tracking system.
-E.g.: If targeting industry equals Finance and Insurance then redirect to some other page.
+E.g.: If targeting industry equals Home and Garden then redirect to some other page.
 Off page cloaking is one of the main reasons to apply such rules.

 Display ad networks will also provide Smart CPM – a bid system that helps you to reach more traffic within the same Max Bid by realtime monitoring of bidding market and your bidding position and adjusting bidding parameters for each auction.